shurunxuan/IGME-601-2181-Team-C/doc/CodingStandards.md

 # Coding Standards

-This document covers all things about naming variables, formatting code, pull requests and process for commiting and merging.
+This document covers all things about naming variables, formatting code, pull requests and process for committing and merging.

 ## Naming